anraman/quantum/GroverDatabaseSearch/BlogPost/GroversBlog_Festive.md

 ## Step 3: Invert about the average (reflect about the start state)

 The next step – also known as the diffusion operator – influences the probability amplitudes of all the presents in the register by inverting around the average.
-This has the effect of taking the difference from the average probability amplitude and subtracting this value from each bar (in the case that the difference is negative (i.e. Δ₂ below), this results in an addition).
+This has the effect of taking the difference from the average probability amplitude and subtracting this value from each bar:

+- In the case where the difference is positive (e.g. Δ₁ below), this results in a subtraction which reduces (dampens) the probability amplitude for the state in question
+- In the case where the difference is negative (i.e. Δ₂ below), this results in an addition which increases (amplifies) the probability amplitude for the state in question

 This process is perhaps more easily understood through illustration: